shaikhq/rag-db2-llamacpp/README.md

-# Build a RAG Pipeline with Db2 Vector Search, llama.cpp Embeddings, and Watsonx.ai Answers
+# Build a Local RAG Pipeline with Db2, llama.cpp, and Watsonx.ai

 This notebook walks through a minimal but complete Retrieval-Augmented Generation (RAG) pipeline using open tools for local embedding generation and a production-grade database for vector storage and search.